-- If you have had episodes of cellulitis in the past then you may be given a long-term course of low-dose antibiotics.
+- If you have had episodes of cellulitis in the past then you may be given a long-term course of low-dose antibiotics (eg, penicillin or erythromycin).
 These have been shown to reduce future episodes of cellulitis.

 How long does it take cellulitis to clear up?

 - Mild cellulitis that is treated early could be completely clear in a week, particularly if you are otherwise healthy.